Close Menu

 Schedule power off enabled for Android.

-Set the power off time and days interval here.
+Set the power off time and the days interval here.
 Image by Technical Master

 Once you’ve found the scheduled restart option, enable it and set the preferred time.
 I recommend picking a time when you won’t use the phone, like 3 or 4 AM.
 The device will automatically restart every day at the set time or on whatever schedule you choose.

-If prompted, enter your PIN or lock pattern; the device may need this security check to authorize the automatic boot and ensure the process completes while you sleep.
+If prompted, enter your PIN or lock pattern; the phone may need this security check to authorize the automatic boot and ensure the process completes while you sleep.

 Follow Us on Google News Follow Us on Flipboard